Block Number Matters With Crypto Forks

 The block number (AKA block height) tends to matter more than the date with crypto forks.
-A snapshot for a fork will generally happen at a block number, the date is secondary.
+In many cases a snapshot for a fork will happen at a block height, and the date is secondary.

-One can only approximate the date a certain block number will happen on.
+One can only approximate the date a certain block height will happen on.
 Thus for many forks and airdrops with a snapshot, the date is an approximation of a specific block height.

-Many people were talking about dates with Bitcoin Gold, throwing out dates like Oct.
-25th, but ultimately it was a specific block (as one logically might have suspected) that mattered.
+Back in 2017, many people were talking about dates with Bitcoin Gold, throwing out dates like Oct.
+25th.
+However, ultimately it was a specific block (as one logically might have suspected) that mattered.
 In fact, those who waited until the 25th missed the fork (it happened on the 23rd).
-Same for Segwit2x.
-Same for all forks in general.

-How to know what block we are at: One simple way to keep track of what block we are at is with blockexplorer.com.
-A block is mined roughly every 10 minutes, but this fluctuates (which is why one can only estimate the exact time a block will occur).
+How to know what block we are at: One simple way to keep track of what block we are at is with a block explorer.
+With Bitcoin a block is mined roughly every 10 minutes, but this fluctuates (which is why one can only estimate the exact time a block will occur).
 Other coins mine blocks at different speeds.

 The Logic Behind Block Numbers Mattering

 And the above makes sense if you think about it.
 If a blockchain is going to split, it must split at a block (and many blocks happen each day).
 Likewise, and more specifically, if the developers are going to take a snapshot of the ledger to get existing balances, they have to take a snapshot at a block height.

-Thus, although we can’t say this will always be the case for every fork, one should generally assume that holding during a specific block is what matters with cryptocurrency forks.
+Thus, although block height isn’t the most important factor for every fork or airdrop, one should generally assume that holding during a specific block is what matters with cryptocurrency forks and airdrops.

-One can give a rough date of when a certain block will occur by treating every Bitcoin block as 10 minutes for example (it differs for other coins), but the time it takes to mine a block (which involves committing it to the blockchain) is variable.
+One can give a rough date of when a Bitcoin block will occur by treating every Bitcoin block as 10 minutes for example (it differs for other coins), but the time it takes to mine a block (which involves committing it to the blockchain) is variable.
 This means no one can perfectly predict the date a block will occur on (although estimates get more precise the closer we get to the block).

-With the Segwit2x fork, those who hold Bitcoin at block 494,784 will generally get 1 Segwit2x Bitcoin for every Bitcoin they held (that fork didn’t end up happening, but if it did it would have worked like that).
+With the Segwit2x fork, those who held Bitcoin at block 494,784 were supposed to get 1 Segwit2x Bitcoin for every Bitcoin they held (that fork didn’t end up happening, but if it did it would have worked like that).

 It generally worked like this for Bitcoin Cash too!